Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-03-01-cost-of-losing-software-engineers.md

 #### 🤔 Why should you care about retention?

 Losing an engineer can have a significant impact on a business, both in the short and long term.
-Here are a few reasons why you should care about retaining your software engineers :
+Here are a few reasons why you should care about retaining your software engineers:

 **Morale:** When an engineer leaves a business, it can damage morale and motivation among the remaining team members.
 When a valued team member leaves the team can face uncertainty and anxiety, leading to decreased productivity and a decline in the quality of work.